nodefony/nodefony/src/nodefony/README.md

 -   [Passport](http://passportjs.org/) Simple, unobtrusive authentication for Node.js .
 -   ~~[Angular](https://github.com/angular/angular-cli) Experimental Bundle Generator ( Angular cli no longer allows the ejection of a webpack config)~~
 -   [React](https://github.com/facebookincubator/create-react-app) Experimental Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )
+-   [Vue.js](https://vuejs.org) Experimental Bundle Generator ( Now an Vue.js Project can be merge into a Nodefony Bundle )

 **Nodefony 4  adds the following features** :